Q. Can I react to the smell of peanuts or nuts?

 However, remember that these reactions might occur only in an enclosed area and with large amounts of peanut dust stirred up in the air, and should not occur with a few peanut shells scattered on the ground, or with one or two people eating peanut next to you.
 Allergy to inhaled food proteins is rare and may occur in unusual cases.
 However, it has been reported in some individuals to peanut, wheat, milk, egg, soy, fish, crab.

-Dr. Antony Ham Pong is a pediatric allergist practising in Ottawa.
+Dr. Antony Ham Pong is a pediatric allergist practicing in Ottawa.